 Guidelines for ScholarWorks at UMass Boston

-For information about SelectedWorks Author Pages on ScholarWorks and Author Rights, click here.
+For information about Faculty Profile Pages (SelectedWorks) and Author Rights, click here.

 Drafted: April 12, 2011, Approved by Faculty Council at UMass Boston: October 1, 2012

 Prepared by: Kenneth Rothwell (Chair; Classics), Patrick Barron (English), Brian Halley (UMass Press), Michael Johnson (Public Policy), Joan Liem (Psychology & Graduate Studies), Joanne Riley (Healey Library).

 The University of Massachusetts Boston is committed to disseminating the fruits of its research and scholarship as widely as possible.
 In keeping with that commitment, the University adopts the following policies for ScholarWorks at UMass Boston, a digital repository for the research, creative and scholarly contributions of faculty, staff, researchers, and students at the University of Massachusetts Boston.

 In addition to providing an open access archive of articles and other works that have already been published, the institutional repository is an excellent vehicle for working papers, conference papers, theses, dissertations, or other works not published elsewhere.
 The intellectual and creative contributions of the university will be easily accessible and discoverable by internet search tools, thus offering higher visibility and enhanced scholarly communication for the UMass Boston community.

 Moreover, ScholarWorks at UMass Boston, which will be administered by Healey Library, will offer permanent, stable access, so that users can cite these archived works without worrying about content being moved.

 Individual departments may determine additional policies regarding what contributions may be submitted, but all submissions should meet the following criteria:

 - The work must be produced or sponsored by UMass Boston faculty, researchers, students, or staff.